cumc/handson-tutorials/setup/README.md

         python manage_jobs.py manage <suspend/resume/cancel> shenzhen_2024.csv
         ```

-### Maintenance when on low budget
+### Maintaing the servers

-For Maintenance,
+For Maintenance especially when on low budget,
 - After everything is setup and tested, we should keep all the instances suspended
 - Right before lab session, we resume all instances
 - Right after the lab session ends, we suspend again